Over 1.5 million travellers turned to MyRoami last year

 How to get mobile internet in Paris

-2. Local prepaid SIM card from Orange, SFR, Bouygues Telecom, or Free Mobile
+• Local prepaid SIM cards from French carriers like Orange, SFR, or Free Mobile

-5. Public WiFi in hotels, cafes, and the Metro
+• Public WiFi available in cafés, hotels, airports, and some areas around the city

 eSIM for mobile internet in Paris